openvar/variantValidator/docs/installation/docker.md

 docker start vv-vvta vv-vdb vv-seqrepo
 ```

-Wait a few moments for the database services to initialise, then activate the Conda environment:
+Wait a few moments for the database services to initialise, then activate the VariantValidator conda environment:

 ```bash
 conda activate vvenv
 ```

-VariantValidator is now ready to use.
+VariantValidator and VariantFormatter are now ready to use.

 ## Full Docker Installation